-Deadly 6.4 Magnitude Quake Rocks Residents Awake In Puerto Rico
+Puerto Rico Declares State Of Emergency After Quake Rocks Residents Awake

 Swaths of southern Puerto Rico were awoke to find broken brick walls and felled power lines Tuesday, after a 6.4 magnitude earthquake struck before dawn.
 The major temblor hit a coastal stretch near the communities of Ponce and Guanica at about 4:24 a.m. local time, according to the U.S. Geological Survey.

-The quake crumbled walls and destroyed houses — and it knocked out most of the island's power after an automatic protection system kicked in, shutting down all of Puerto Rico's power plants.
+The quake, just the latest in a series of temblors to hit the region, crumbled walls and destroyed houses — and it knocked out most of the island's power after an automatic protection system kicked in, shutting down all of Puerto Rico's power plants.

+At least one person — a 77-year-old man — died Tuesday in the city of Ponce, after one of the walls of his home fell on him, according to Puerto Rican officials.
+At least eight other people were also injured due to the earthquake.

+Puerto Rico's governor, Wanda Vázquez, declared a state of emergency Tuesday morning, activating the national guard and facilitating the flow of funds to the emergency response.
+She also announced that public sector workers would not be expected at the office Tuesday — with the exception of first responders, who are out working on rescue and recovery efforts.

 The unpleasant wakeup call represents just the latest jolt for Puerto Rico, which also endured a 5.8 magnitude temblor in the same area Monday morning.
 In fact, residents have now found their lives disrupted and their buildings damaged in a series of earthquakes over roughly the past two weeks.